guidesmiths/world-clock/README.md

 [moment-timezone](https://github.com/moment/moment-timezone) is mutable which can result in hard to diagnose bugs.
 It lacks support for local dates/times and is restricted by trying to remain compatible with [moment](https://github.com/moment/moment).

 ## Why not use js-joda?
 [js-joda](https://github.com/js-joda/js-joda) cannot yet convert timezone names (e.g. 'Europe/London') to its internal representation of a timezone.
-Until they implement this you need to use the timezone offset, which varies depending on daylight saving. ```world-clock``` relies on [zoneinfo](https://github.com/gsmcwhirter/node-zoneinfo) to convert the timezone name to an offset, then passes the offset to [js-joda](https://github.com/js-joda/js-joda) to create immutable LocalDate/LocalTime/LocalDateTime/ZonedDateTime objects.
+Until this is implemented you need to use the timezone offset, which varies depending on daylight saving. ```world-clock``` relies on [zoneinfo](https://github.com/gsmcwhirter/node-zoneinfo) to convert the timezone name to an offset, then passes the offset to [js-joda](https://github.com/js-joda/js-joda) to create immutable LocalDate/LocalTime/LocalDateTime/ZonedDateTime objects.

 ## API
 * worldClock([&lt;nowable&gt;])